 Security futures are futures contracts based on single stocks or narrow-based stock indexes.
 Until the CFMA, these contracts were not permitted, largely because of concerns that they could be used to manipulate stock prices.
-The CFMA provided for joint regulation of the new market by the Securities and Exchange Commission (SEC) and the CFTC.
+The CFMA provided for joint regulation of the new contracts by the Securities and Exchange Commission (SEC) and the CFTC.
 Perhaps as a result, the process of writing trading rules was slow: the first contracts were not traded until 2003.

-Volumes in security futures trading remain very low.
-The leading market is OneChicago, a joint venture between the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), and the Chicago Board Options Exchange (CBOE).
-During the first 11 months of 2004, 1.8 million security futures contracts were traded on OneChicago.
-This is not much higher than the average daily volume on the CBOE, where options on individual stocks are traded.
+Trading volumes in security futures trading remain very low.
+The only currently active market is OneChicago, a joint venture between the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), and the Chicago Board Options Exchange (CBOE).
+During the third quarter of 2005, average daily volume was 28,090 security futures contracts.
+By contrast, 41.2 million stock options were traded daily in September 2005 on the CBOE.

-It may simply take time for single-stock futures volume to grow, given the competition from the highly liquid and well-developed stock options market, which offers contracts that permit most - if not all - the investment strategies that security futures do.
-It is not uncommon for new futures contracts to fail to excite enough trading interest to sustain themselves; this is a possible fate for security futures.
+Single-stock futures volume may continue to grow - 2005 volume is more than double that of 2004 - but it will be difficult to compete with the highly liquid and well-developed stock options market, which offers contracts that permit most ( if not all) the investment strategies that security futures do.
+On the other hand, it is not uncommon for new futures contracts to fail to excite enough trading interest to sustain themselves; this is still a possible fate for security futures.